CptF4rl0ck/synesthesia/README.md

 # Synesthesia
-Official repository for the computer game "Synesthesia"
+Official repository for the mobile app "Synesthesia"